 Opex Consulting Joins Forces with Aptare to Deliver Top-Tier Facilities Management Consultancy

-East Midlands-based Independent Property & Facilities Management (FM) Consultants Opex Consulting has completed its merger with Aptare, an Asset Management Consultancy based in Yorkshire.
+East Midlands-based Independent Property & Facilities Management (FM) Consultants Opex Consulting joins forces with Aptare, an Asset Management Consultancy based in Yorkshire.
 By combining professional resources that include consulting to the Estates and Property Markets including, Strategic Reviews, benchmarking, contract and compliance auditing, contract rescue/ remobilisation and lifecycle modelling, the merger offers the marketplace an expanded pool of Facilities Management and Asset Management expertise, augmented by new Management Consultancy services featuring pragmatic commercial and operational specialist knowledge.

 Established by industry expert Ben Crossley as a vehicle for his team’s FM expertise, Aptare provides a focus on contract compliance and asset lifecycle modelling services.
 The team majors on Facilities Management commercial and business.
 It has a proven track record in contract dispute and delivering FM consultancy services at all levels of PPPs and PFIs with notable success in supporting the managed close of an £11bn PFI contract.